Turning Instagram into a sales channel with shoppable UGC

 Why every creator needs a portfolio page, and what brands look for on one

-A creator portfolio page puts a creator’s strongest work, handles and reach in one evaluable place, which is what a brand shortlists on.
+A portfolio page puts a creator's strongest work, handles and reach in one evaluable place that brands shortlist on.
 Three social links are not a portfolio.

 - Strategy